High-Velocity Air Conditioning Systems:

 High-velocity AC systems generate noise, mainly because too much air is being pushed through a few tubes.
 To solve the problems, an installer can use an outer layer of insulation around the ducts to absorb sound.

 The high-pressure air coming out powerfully from the vents can feel physically uncomfortable.
 To address these problems, it is always recommended that ducts be placed away from places where residents can stand, sit or lie down.

 What Is High-Velocity Air Conditioning?

 Energy Stars estimates that about 20% to 30% of the air in traditional residential ductwork is lost through “leaks, holes, & poorly connected ducts.”
 It’s very useless.
 Unlike traditional air conditioning systems, small-duct high-velocity air conditioning (SDHV) systems use high pressure to achieve fully mixed air, creating maximum cooling or heating as they are not only for AC, from floor to ceiling.

-This distinct design creates a very little opportunity for damage, with a 5% or less loss in air leakage with high-velocity air conditioning systems.
-There are fewer surfaces area for energy loss, mini-ducts are better insulated, & joints are better sealed through the use of gaskets.
+This distinct design creates very little opportunity for damage, with a 5% or less loss in air leakage with high-velocity air conditioning systems.
+There is fewer surfaces area for energy loss, mini-ducts are better insulated, & joints are better sealed through the use of gaskets.

 This is made possible by the smaller size of the vents and ducts, which means you have to install less complicated as well as less invasive methods to get there.

 Without getting too swayed by the technicalities, the biggest difference between this and traditional air conditioning systems is how they are cycled.
 Traditional AC systems turn on and off as directed by the thermostat.
 High-velocity air conditioning systems also cycle on and off as needed, but the air handler operates continuously to maintain pressure within the system.